 Types of Gourami Fish

-The variation in the color of the thread carriers is considerable, which allows you to choose a specific look for the aquarium.
+The variation in the color of the Gourami is considerable, which allows you to choose a specific look for the aquarium.
 It can be either pearl or brown or marble in color.

-Although the color scheme of these tropical fish is quite diverse, there are only four types of Gourami:
+Although the color scheme of these tropical fish is quite diverse, there are only four types of popular Gourami Fish:

 - Opaline Gourami